srnichols/StampsPattern/docs/COST_OPTIMIZATION_GUIDE.md

 > **Global Capacity Management & Cloud Supply Constraints**
 >
 > Cloud providers sometimes face regional or zone capacity limits for compute and storage due to demand spikes, supply chain issues, or quota exhaustion.
-The Stamps Pattern’s modular, zone-aware, and multi-region CELL design gives you more options to mitigate these challenges: if a region or AZ is at capacity, you can deploy new CELLs in available locations with minimal disruption, maintaining business continuity and agility even in constrained environments.
+The Azure Stamps Pattern’s modular, zone-aware, and multi-region CELL design gives you more options to mitigate these challenges: if a region or AZ is at capacity, you can deploy new CELLs in available locations with minimal disruption, maintaining business continuity and agility even in constrained environments.

 **Example Table:**